gauron99/timeLogger/README.md

 * log text format (below)

 #### Time
-* format
-* calculate time spent
-* what if act runs over 00:00
+* what if act runs over 00:00 - needs to be tested

-    Redo the innit func in main.py -- init everything in class itself and call only .config after (aka have only 2 funcs for operating not 3)
+* test new

 ### log format
     possible ideas:
     I.